mweers/mweers.github.io/resume.md

 - Designed and developed automated testing using Java and TestNG.
 - Modified the Gitlab CICD pipeline to build .NET artifacts, run tests, and push to storage.
-- Assumed responsibility for the automated regression tests of the client-facing GUI, using Selenium & TestNG.
+- Assumed responsibility for the automated regression tests of the client-facing GUI, using Selenium and TestNG.
-- Led two teams of QA Engineers; responsible for manual & automated testing.
+- Led two teams of QA Engineers; responsible for manual and automated testing.
 - Organized department events such as monthly game nights, potlucks, and gift exchanges.

 ### Consultant / Quality Assurance Analyst I